 The app is totally free with no ads to annoy you.
 Just open the app and start amplifying.
 It uses a proprietary tech called “server-centric proprietary audio matching technology”.
 No need for Bluetooth or LAN.

 Verdict: AmpMe is clearly the best music sync app for streaming music to multiple devices at the same time.
-It supports YouTube and Spotify and is available for both iOS and Android platform.
+It supports YouTube and Spotify and is available for both iOS and Android platforms.

 Difference between AmpMe and SoundSeeder

 AmpMe and SoundSeeder are the two most popular music syncing apps out there.
 And on the surface, both look the same, but internally they carters to a very different audience.

 Both devices can play songs from local storage and popular music streaming service, but SoundSeeder offers a bunch of other nerdy features like DLNA, UPnP, and HTTP stream support.